 Winter Food Sources for Bees

 If you see a bee on a cool day in winter, it's probably a bumblebee.
 Other types of bees will wait until temperatures warm up past about 55 degrees Fahrenheit before they leave their nest and search for food.
-Attracting bees to your garden in late winter is especially crucial if you have early blooming fruit trees, like a cherry (Prunus avium) or plum (Prunus domestica), which won't set fruit without a visit from these pollinators.
+Attracting bees to your garden in late winter is especially crucial if you have early blooming fruit trees, like cherries or plums (both in the Prunus genus), which won't set fruit without a visit from these pollinators.

 Plant winter flowers toward the back of your bee garden.
 That way, you'll have a clear view of them when it counts thanks to the absence of foliage on the other plants, but they won't dominate the scene during summer.